When in France… buy cosmetics! Welcome to the cruelty-free French pharmacy!

 I find two websites really useful to help with this.
 They may not list the really small brands.
 But they’re a good start.
 The first one is Cruelty-free Kitty, which is a mix of useful lists and informative articles.
 In their search function, you can tick a box for cruelty-free parent companies.
 The second site is Ethical Elephant.
 Both sites concentrate on products available in the US, so smaller European companies may not figure.

 Where to Buy cruelty-free French pharmacy products

 Well.
 Wherever you go, why not have a look what’s available in the local pharmacy?
 Bigger out of town supermarkets usually have large, often separate “parapharmacies” attached to them.
 It depends very much on the region you are in.
 In the South-West of France, the larger E. Leclerc are a good bet.
-I bought most of my things in the very large parapharmacie of E. Leclerc in Gaillac but there are numerous others.
+I bought most of my things in the very large parapharmacie of E. Leclerc in Gaillac but there are others.

 There are also larger pharmacy-markets in city centres.
 Prices may be slightly higher.
 They usually have the classics, like Embryolisse and Homeoplasmin.
-But now… here are my favourtie, most recent acquisitions that I would recommend highly.
+But now… here are my favourites, most recent acquisitions that I would recommend highly.